SystemSpace/Compendium/compendium.rst

 What is an Impossible Soul Structure?
   Exactly as its name says, a structure of a soul that cannot be usefully edited as its structure is incompatible.

+What shape is a soul?
+  It usually assumes the shape of its expected body, so if its in your body it just spreads over and around it, while if you were to take it out it'd return to a more and more "perfect" shape for you.

+  The "core" (as far as that goes), is kinda like a flame ball but you can't see that very well.

 Aurora
 ------